Don’t worry, I’m not planning on having a rant about ambition!

 The problem with this is that “being as good as his father” is only a result of other peoples’ perceptions.
 It was entirely outside of his control.

 In the process of indulging in his ambition, Commodus neglected the one thing that he needed to work on most: his character.

 So what’s the point of this blog and what’s the point of ambition?

 Ambition offers a path towards achievement and life changing decisions.

-If you’ve got a goal, a target, a purpose, a reason, an ambition, you find meaning, your life becomes clearer and more focused.
+If you have a goal, a target, a purpose, a reason, an ambition, you find meaning, your life becomes clearer and more focused.

 You avoid drifting into depressing thoughts.
 Thoughts that we continuously encounter in our mental health podcasts, such as: “I am not enough,” “No one cares,” and “I can’t.”